xgiralt64/ProxVNC/README.md

 # ProxVNC

-ProxVNC allows connecting and executing arbitrary commands direcly to a proxmox node/lxc via vnc websocket.
+ProxVNC allows connecting and executing arbitrary commands directly on a Proxmox node/LXC via VNC WebSocket.

-### Installation
+## Installation

-This package can be installed via Pypi.
+This package can be installed via PyPI:

-`pip install ProxVNC `
+`pip install ProxVNC`

-### Usage information
+## Usage information

-See Examples folder for more working examples.
+See the Examples folder for additional working examples.

 #### Connecting via proxmoxer package:

-First create an object to connect to your proxmox server.
-For more info read [PROXMOXER](https://proxmoxer.github.io/docs/latest/) documentation. **All auth methods are supported**.
-If you use an **Api token** you must set the perms to `[Sys.console]`
+First, create an object to connect to your Proxmox server.
+For more info read [PROXMOXER](https://proxmoxer.github.io/docs/latest/) documentation. **All authentication methods are supported.**.
+If you use an **Api token** you must set the permission to `[Sys.console]`

 ```python
 from ProxVNC.proxmoxer import ProxmoxAPI